stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

 ## 4. Pipeline creation on the console

-  Select `<TENANT_NAME>-build` namespace in the console.
+  Select the `<TENANT_NAME>-build` namespace in the console.
 Now in the `Pipelines` section, click `pipelines`.
 You should be able to see the pipeline that you just created using the chart.

 ![pipeline-basic.png](../images/pipeline-basic.png)

-With our pipelines definitions synchronized to the cluster, we can now add the webhook to GitHub `nordmart-review-ui` project.
+With our pipeline definitions synchronized to the cluster, we can now add the webhook to the GitHub `nordmart-review-ui` project.

 ## 5. Extract the URL for the webhook

-  Grab the URL we're going to invoke to trigger the pipeline by checking the event listener route in `<TENANT_NAME>-build` project
+  Grab the URL we're going to invoke to trigger the pipeline by checking the event listener route in the `<TENANT_NAME>-build` project

 ![add-route.png](../images/add-route.png)

   1. Once you have the URL, over on GitHub go to the application repo > `Settings` > `Webhook` to add the webhook:

     * Add the URL we obtained through the last step in the URL box
-    * select `Push Events`, leave the branch empty for now.
+    * Select `Push Events`, and leave the branch empty for now.
     * Select `Merge request events`
-    * select `SSL Verification`
+    * Select `SSL Verification`
-    * Click `Add webhook` button.
+    * Click the `Add webhook` button.

-With all these components in place - now it's time to trigger pipeline via webhook by checking in some code for Nordmart review `ui`.
+With all these components in place - now it's time to trigger the pipeline via webhook by checking in some code for Nordmart review `ui`.

 ## 6. Run the pipeline